xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ### ABR BGP-LU design
 In a BGP-LU design each IGP domain or ASBR boundary node will exchange BGP labeled prefixes between domains while resetting the BGP next-hop to its own loopback address.
 The labeled unicast label will change at each domain boundary across the end to end network.
 Within each IGP domain, a label distribution protocol is used to supply MPLS connectivity between the domain boundary and interior nodes.
 In the Converged SDN Transport design, IS-IS with SR-MPLS extensions is used to provide intra-domain MPLS transport.
 This ensures within each domain BGP-LU prefixes are protected using TI-LFA.

 The BGP-LU design utilized in the Converged SDN Transport validation is based on Cisco's Unified MPLS design used in EPN 4.0.
-More information can be found at: <a href=https://www.cisco.com/c/dam/en/us/td/docs/solutions/Enterprise/Mobility/EPN/4_0/EPN_4_Transport_Infrastructure_DIG.pdf></a>

 # Quality of Service and Assurance